httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ~~~
 {: title="Non-normative example signature value" #example-sig-value}

+Note that the RSA PSS algorithm in use here is non-deterministic, meaning a different signature value will be created every time the algorithm is run.
+The signature value provided here can be validated against the given keys, but newly-generated signature values are not expected to match the example.
+See {{security-nondeterministic}}.

 ## Verifying a Signature {#verify}

 Verification of an HTTP message signature is a process that takes as its input the message (including `Signature` and `Signature-Input` fields) and the requirements for the application.
 The output of the verification is either a positive verification or an error.